 Check For Physical Damage

 One of the most important aspects is the track.
 Keep in mind that a heavy door up to 50kg in weight is weighing down on the track.
-That track capping is the first point of contact.
+That track capping is the first point of contact when removing sliding doors.
 The tracks must be in good working order.

 So look to see if there is any damage to the capping on the track.
 This is the high ridge that the door straddles as it slides.
 Think of it as a single railway track for a monorail train.
 Sometimes, if poor-quality sliding door rollers are used, they will damage the track capping while in the process of disintegrating.
 You will sometimes find that cheap plastic rollers are installed on heavy doors – not a good idea and can prove very expensive when it damages the track capping in the process.